 In-Depth Interviews Explained

 In-depth interviews are an excellent way to probe people’s deepest thoughts, feelings, and emotions.
-They provide brands deep insights to help optimise their messaging, come up with new product ideas or service extensions and understand their barriers to behaviour and behaviour change.
+They provide brands with deep insights to help optimise their messaging, come up with new product ideas or service extensions and understand their barriers to behaviour and behaviour change.

 Online In-Depth Interviews